 The decision to get help for addiction is never an easy one, but can be the first step towards a new life that is grounded in sobriety and filled with purpose.
 After deciding to get help comes the really important decision–what is right addiction treatment for me?

-When there are so many different types of treatments to choose from it can be difficult to gauge which will work the best for you or someone you love.
+When there are so many different types of treatments to choose from, it can be difficult to understand which will work the best for you or someone you love.
 Addiction treatment can be expensive and free resources sometimes fall short of the in-depth help many addicts need.

 Not only are there a variety of different treatment options available, but a number of different ways to treat addiction.
-We’re all different and respond to different healing methods.
+Everyone is different and responds differently to different healing methods.
 While most addictions stem from emotional pain, the way each person experiences and manages this pain is unique to them and their personal situation.